WiccaCrow/webserver/README.md

 Default: 10000
 Context: settings

-Description: Defines idle timeout (nanosec) for thread when no
+Description: Defines idle timeout (nanosec) for thread when no request received.
 ```

-`This value should be increased carefully as large value could decrease server performance`
+:warning: `This value should be increased carefully as large value could decrease server performance.`

 ---